jetforge/spool-holder/README.md

 # Spool Holder with Integrated RFID Reader

 This is a spool holder with an integrated RFID reader.
-It reads a custom RFID tag on the spool (inside the `.3mf` file, you can find adapters for Bambu and eSun spools) and tracks filament quantity in connection with a cloud service.
+It reads a custom RFID tag on the spool and tracks filament quantity in connection with a cloud service.
 The quantity is tracked based on tasks running through the cloud service.
 This system helps me efficiently manage the remaining filament on spools, optimizing task distribution among printers.

 ## Compatibility
 This spool holder is designed to be used with **JetForge**, a 3D printing business and farm management software.
 However, you are free to modify the firmware as needed.